circleci/circleci-docs/jekyll/_docs/continuous-deployment-with-heroku.md

           timeout: 400 # if your deploys take a long time
 ```

-Note the 'git fetch --unshallow' command; we do shallow clones by default, which can't always push to heroku.
+Note the 'git fetch --unshallow' command; we do shallow clones by default, which can't always push to Heroku.

 <h2 id="maintenance-mode">Heroku's maintenance mode</h2>